Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 # Configure the AzureAD directory role #
 ########################################

+#Install the Module *If Required*
 Install-Module -Name AzureAD #Do this in PowerShell as admin

+#Connect to Azure Active Directory
 $AzureAdCred = Get-Credential
 Connect-AzureAD -Credential $AzureAdCred